 Weighing 14 pounds, the Makita UC4030A is also one of the top chainsaws in the market today.
 Its combination of an alligator lightweight design with a deep cutting edge makes it top rated.
 It is also electric powered, which makes quiet and perhaps the best homeowner chainsaw.
 The saw is also designed to enhance comfort with its rubberized grip handles.
 With such features and the following functions, this is a machine worth the hype it gets.

-- Performance – The Makita offers a top-notch performance; which is exactly what you would expect from a chainsaw that costs well over $200.
+- Performance – The Makita offers a top-notch performance; which is exactly what you would expect from a chainsaw that costs as much as it does.
 It achieves a chain speed of 2,600 FPM, which in turn allows cutting 16 inch deep materials swiftly and efficiently.
 The saw is also consistent in the top performance, thanks to an automatic oiler which keeps the chains running even while it cuts through tough materials.

 - Comfortable – Featuring rubberized grip handles, the Makita model offers a lot of comfort as you work.
 It is also easy to use, thanks to the same features that enhance comfort.
 You should note however that the machine is safe to use even despite its fast performance.
 It has a double insulated design for maximum protection of the user.